Optimism grows for significant freight rate increases

 Recent hurricanes, the pending electronic logging device (ELD) mandate, and an uptick in overall freight demand has “unquestionably” given trucking fleets the upper hand in 2018 negotiations, according to a report from analyst Jason Seidl of Cowen and Co.

-The report said private fleets and third-party logistics (3PL) firms are “as bullish as we’ve ever heard,” with rate increases possibly reaching 15%.
+The report said private fleets and third-party logistics firms are “as bullish as we’ve ever heard,” with rate increases possibly reaching 15 percent.

 Seidl said one 3PL has informed a customer it will not honor a rate agreement from the spring because “the market has moved so significantly since then.”